Egil Lillestøl: Career

 Still affiliated with University of Bergen, Lillestøl took up positions at CERN.
 He was Deputy Head of CERN's Physics Division from 1990 to 1992.
 After this he split his time between the university and CERN.
 From 1992 to 2009 he was Head of the European School of Particle Physics, CERN Schools of Physics.

+Physics communication

 Lillestøl put a strong emphasis on physics communication.
 In addition to teaching at university level and giving presentations at international conferences, he also communicated complex physics concepts to both school children and the general public.
 He was a regular lecturer at the European Space Camp from 2001 onwards.